 Colima City is the home to several neat festivals.
 These are always a highlight and very colorful.

-Feria de Todos los Santos is the name of the Colima state fair.
-At this fair you will find exhibits of agricultural products, as well as local cultural events, and bullfights.
+Feria de Todos los Santos is the name of Colima’s state fair.
+This fair features exhibits of agricultural products, as well as local cultural events, and bullfights.
 This event runs from the end of October to early November.